ryo-wijaya/sprout/docs/walkthrough.md

    2. Specify  `1` for the `_eachVoterReward` parameter

    * Notes
-     * The owner is able to dynamically specify the number of tokens a Client must stake for each job, these tokens will come into effect in the even of a dispute only.
+     * The owner is able to dynamically specify the number of tokens a Client must stake for each job, these tokens will come into effect in the event of a dispute only.
 The owner can also specify the number of tokens a winning voter should get in the event of a dispute's voting conclusion.
      * For simplicity, we define the values above.
 This means that the contract deployer has decided that up to 10 voters from the winning pool will be rewarded 1 token each upon voting conclusion.
 In our project these values are specified in the deployment script, but in Remix we define it manually here.

 5. **Deploy** `JobListing.sol` with the addresses of the User and Escrow contracts